uliana1one/KeyPass/docs/integration.md

 - [ ] **Add retry logic** for network failures
 - [ ] **Cache wallet detection** results where appropriate

-This integration guide provides multiple paths to implement KeyPass authentication based on your specific needs and technical requirements.
+This integration guide now covers advanced identity, credential, and privacy flows, and provides multiple paths to implement KeyPass authentication and credential management based on your specific needs and technical requirements.